ParK: Sound and Efficient Kernel Ridge Regression by Feature Space Partitions: Algorithm

 \textbf{Voronoi partitions.} Notice that so far $V_q$ is an arbitrary subset of $\hh$, and therefore computing the set $[n]_q$ can be arbitrarily difficult (e.g., $V_q$ could be defined using an infinite number of constraints and be non-computable).
 For this reason, although our theoretical analysis holds for any partition defined as in \eqref{eq:partition_def}, we focus on the special case of Voronoi partitions, where the subsets (also called cells) are induced by a set of $Q$ centroids $\{\phi(c_q)\}_{q=1}^Q$ with $c_q \in \X$ points in the input space.
 Then, each cell $V_q$ is uniquely defined as

 with ties broken arbitrarily (e.g., by assigning the point to the cell with the smaller $q$).
-It is now possible to identify the set of indices $[n]_q$ using the RKHS distance $\norm{\phi(x)-\phi(x')}_\hh^2 = K(x, x) + K(x', x') - 2K(x, x')$, computing the distance to each centroid and taking the minimum.
+It is now possible to identify the set of indices $[n]_q$ using the RKHS distance